ToxPuro/astaroth/acc-runtime/README.md

 Designed for variables that are inputs to Kernels, but should not be allocated/loaded to the GPU.
 > Note: At the moment, mostly useful for `ComputeSteps`
 * `output`
-At the moment, restricted to `real` scalar quantities resulting from reductions across the whole subdomain.
+At the moment, restricted to `real` and `int` scalar quantities resulting from reductions across the whole subdomain.
 > Note: implicitly allocates memory on the GPU to perform reductions.

+* `utility`
+Tells the compiler that the `Kernel` should be skiped when inferring which `Fields` are dead.

+* `fixed_boundary`
+Tells the compiler that in `ComputeSteps` before the kernel boundary values inside the local subdomain should not be updated via boundary conditions.
+Rather the values on the boundaries should be carried over from before, i.e. the boundary values stay fixed from previous `Kernel` calls.